 By the beginning of WWI, nurses’ uniforms were being simplified, and made more practical.
 Skirts were shortened a bit so nurses could move faster on the field of battle, sleeves were shortened, and pockets were added to aprons for practicality.
 However, aprons were still white, and still showed the signs of every wound, surgery, and infection that nurses cared for during their shift.

 Over the course of time, hemlines and sleeves continued to shorten, skirts narrowed, aprons were eliminated and the starched white dress and hat were adopted.
 That brought its own complications.
 By the 1960’s, the nurses uniform was comprised of a starched white dress, white cap, white nylons and white shoes.
 Keeping them clean was a job on its own.
 Some hospitals laundered the white uniforms for nurses.
 However, other nurses were faced with bleaching and starching blood and bodily fluids out of their uniforms; a sometimes difficult and costly task.
 Shoes had to be polished and shined nightly.

 There is some discrepancy on how scrubs came to be the uniform for all healthcare providers.
 Some say that as men began to wear them women fought for the right to wear them as well.
 Others say that women got tired of wearing skirts that would ride up while they were pushing gurneys, and white clothing that was covered with blood and bodily fluids by the end of their shift.
-Whatever the reason, by the 1970’s and 80’s nurses began wearing scrubs because they are more practical, comfortable, easier to clean and replace, and had pockets to carry tools.
+Whatever the reason, by the 1970’s and 80’s nurse uniforms unofficially became scrubs because they are more practical, comfortable, easier to clean and replace, and had pockets to carry tools.
 They are also appropriate for either gender.